camconn/llm.zig/README.md

 ```
 4. Build the code and run with `zig build run -Doptimize=ReleaseSafe --`
 ```
-$ zig build run -Doptimize=ReleaseSafe -- --prompt='Zebras are primarily grazers and can subsist on lower-quality vegetation.
+$ zig build run -Doptimize=ReleaseSafe -- --format llama2.c --prompt='Zebras are primarily grazers and can subsist on lower-quality vegetation.
 They are preyed on mainly by'
 ```

 # Licensing